 A few hours later, she brought back my book and her creation.
-It was a desk/table thing, and most importantly, a sweet thought my little girl was proud of.
-It of course didn’t look anything like one of the pieces of furniture in the book, but it did have many elements.
-There where curved rails on the sides, and she even took the time to color in what I think are dovetails.
+It was a desk/table thing and, most importantly, a sweet thought my little girl was proud of.
+It, of course, didn’t look anything like one of the pieces of furniture in the book, but it did have many elements.
+There were curved rails on the sides; she even took the time to color in what I think are dovetails.

-When it comes to my own designs, I go through a similar process to help me get to my end result and make it as original as I can.
+When it comes to my designs, I go through a similar process to help me get to my end result and make it as original as possible.
 I look through tons of Google images and design books, looking for elements to incorporate into my design.

 Next, I go to the drawing phase.
-After I have studied the inspiration piece or pieces for a while, I cover up the photo and redraw it without looking at.
+After I have studied the inspiration piece or pieces for a while, I cover up the photo and redraw it without looking at it.
 Several things happen as I do this.

-Then I would have to try to remember the shape of the legs, where they curved at the end, did they start out thick at the top and get thinner as they went to the bottom?
-If the legs are one of the elements that I didn’t like in the original photo because they were too thick, then this is the time to change them by thinning them down or by making it a more gradual curve.
+Then I would have to try to remember the shape of the legs, where they curved at the end.
+Did they start out thick at the top and get thinner as they went to the bottom?
+If the legs are one of the elements I didn’t like in the original photo because they were too thick, then this is the time to change them by thinning them down or making it a more gradual curve.

 This list of things to remember from the original will continue as I redraw the piece.
-There are several things you can change from the original that will change the overall look and feel of a piece of furniture.
-Even as simple as using different wood spices or throwing in an accent wood to add visual interest.
+Several things you can change from the original will change the overall look and feel of a piece of furniture.
+It is even as simple as using different wood spices or throwing in an accent wood to add visual interest.

-By deciding on how to handle all those subtle differences, and by using my own preferences and not referencing back to the original, I come up with something that is inspired by but different from the original.
+By deciding on how to handle all those subtle differences, and by using my preferences and not referencing back to the original, I come up with something inspired by but different from the original.
 All those design and construction details, as small as they are individually, add up to big changes.
-I had to decide on each of them as I redrew the piece, bringing in my own design tastes and personality.
+I had to decide on each as I redrew the piece, bringing in my design tastes and personality.

 Many times, I am not 100 percent satisfied with my first redraw.
-From that point, I will repeat the process and redraw it several times, tweaking this, that, and the other thing.
-Each time asking myself what it is that is not speaking to me, and then changing that until I have come up with a design I am excited to build.
+From that point, I will repeat the process and redraw it several times, tweaking this, that, and the other things.
+Each time I ask myself what is not speaking to me, I change that until I have come up with a design I am excited to build.

 However, it doesn’t stop there.
 Once I am in the shop, I may redraw elements of the design full size to get a feel for how the finished product is going to look.
-Alternatively, if I can’t decide for sure whether or not the leg should be 2-1/2” or 3” wide, I will mill an extra leg at 2-1/2? to get a feel for what it is going to look like.
+Alternatively, if I can’t decide whether the leg should be 2-1/2” or 3” wide, I will mill an extra leg at 2-1/2.
+To get a feel for what it is going to look like.
 If I like it, I will adjust the design on the fly.
-When I am finished, I am always satisfied with my design that is inspired by, but not a direct copy of the original piece.
+When I am finished, I am always satisfied with my inspired design, but not a direct copy of the original piece.